-Strawberry Overnight Oats – the perfect easy make ahead breakfast to enjoy for on the go.
-Best of all, just 5 minutes of prep time & packed with fiber and protein.
+This easy Strawberry Overnight Oats recipe is a perfect make ahead breakfast.
+It only needs 5 minutes of prep time and is packed with healthy fiber and protein.

 Pin this recipe to save it for later!